Kiwil23/GSplat_MA_Projekt/README.md

 Enable your zrok Acc on your device zrok enable <your Token>
 Reserve your own custom subdomian zrok reserve public localhost:8080 --unique-name <your_subdomain_name>
 You can release the reservation with zrok release <your_subdomain_name>
+In GSplat_MA_Projet/Pipeline/cluster/splat_workspace/gpu_job.sbatch change USER_PATH to your cluster home directory Copy the GSplat_MA_Projet/Pipeline/cluster/splat_workspace folder to your cluster home direcory and remove the .gitkeep from input_data and result_data

-For local use you need to install docker and make sure you have a cuda nvidia GPU
+For local use you need to install docker and make sure you have a cuda nvidia GPU In GSplat_MA_Projet/Pipeline/local/splat_workspace/local_job.sh change USER_PATH to your save Path